iuriguilherme/hawk-dove-game/README.md

 What
 ---

+### Hawk Dove Game

-Hawk Dove Game is an genetic algorithm using a model of conflict in game theory.
+Hawks and Doves Game is a model of conflict in game theory.
 Some links for an in depth explanation about how the game works:

 * <https://en.wikipedia.org/wiki/Chicken_(game)>
 * <https://en.wikipedia.org/wiki/Evolutionary_game_theory>